JonathanKross/moneyball/README.md

 # Moneyball

-Moneyball uses the most recent complete baseball statistics dataset (updated January 24, 2015) from [Sean Lahman's website](http://www.seanlahman.com/baseball-archive/statistics/) to find the players with the highest OBP and the lowest salary in a specific year and uses that data to build a 9 player roster.
+Moneyball uses the most recent complete baseball statistics dataset from [Sean Lahman's website](http://www.seanlahman.com/baseball-archive/statistics/) to find the players with the highest OBP and the lowest salary in a specific year and uses that data to build a 9 player roster.
 The Moneyball notebook in this repo includes a roster of the highest value players for the 2010 season.

 The Moneyball rosters include:
 * Baseman (1st, 2nd, 3rd)